In Small Minnesota Prairie Town Of Benson, Warring Visions Of America Amid COVID

 But that was then.
 Travel across the plains of western Minnesota and you’ll find plenty of people who are bestirred by a new and often dark vision of America.

 They are not on the fringes, at least by current standards.
-They are, for the most part, mainstream conservatives who see a nation that barely exists in traditional newspapers and mainstream TV news broadcasts.READ MORE: Judge Hears Arguments In COVID Mandate Lawsuit By Minneapolis Restaurants Against City
+They are, for the most part, mainstream conservatives who see a nation that barely exists in traditional newspapers and mainstream TV news broadcasts.READ MORE: Minnesota To Distribute 2.1 Million Free KN95 Masks

 People like the store manager, sitting at an American Legion bar drinking $3 cocktails, who calls the billionaire financier George Soros, a Jewish survivor of the Nazis and a powerful backer of liberal causes, “one of the most evil men I’ve ever heard of.”
 And the semi-retired nurse who fears teams of sex traffickers she says operate freely in countless small towns.